eddiesTime/sme_app/raw_documentation.md

 I first want to remove the state management solutions `InheritedWidget` and `Vanilla BLoC` from the following evaluation.

-The reason for this decision is that with `Provider`, a solution has been developed, which wraps the `Inherited Widget` and provides a simplified API.
+The reason for this decision is that with `Provider`, a solution has been developed, which wraps the inherited widget and provides a simplified API.
 The same advantages come with `flutter_bloc` which provides the BLoC pattern with a simplified API and less overhead to worry about.

 The state management solutions will be rated from a scale from 1-3.
 The rating value is defined as follows: